lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

     return f
 ```

-Okay, it simply marks a method as a `step` by adding an attribute `is_step` to it, such that Metaflow can recognize it
+It simply marks a method as a `step` by adding an attribute `is_step` to it, so that Metaflow can recognize it later by
-later by checking the presence of that attribute.
+checking the presence of that attribute.

 ### Lifecycle of a Metaflow Run